Attendance

 Alcohol Drug Awareness Program (ADAP)

-- If you took Health at BHS and passed the ADAP test, you were given a certificate at the end of class.
+- If you took health at BHS and passed the ADAP test, you were given a certificate at the end of class.

-- The cost to replace a lost ADAP Certificate is $5.00. (this can only be reprinted if you took health at Brookwood)
+- The cost to replace a lost ADAP Certificate is $5.00.
+(This can only be reprinted if you took health at Brookwood.)

 - It takes twenty-four hours to process the paperwork from the time the form is submitted.